Every blog deserves one good, energetic, opinionated, unjustified rant. Here goes.

 My unsolicited thoughts.

 PFDs.
 Hardly ever wear them.
-Other than in the tender in very bad weather or with cold water, I can't think of a circumstance that wouldn't be better managed by wearing a harness.
+Other than in the tender in very bad weather or cold water, I can't think of a circumstance that wouldn't be better managed by wearing a harness and possibly a dry suit.
 We keep two PFDs in the tender and enough on the main boat to satisfy Coast Guard regulations--I don't tilt at windmills.
-I don't really care for inflatables; I'd have to watch the maintenance, I don't find them as comfortable as a harness, and wouldn't wear them anyway.
+I don't really care for inflatable PFDs; I'd have to watch the maintenance, I don't find them as comfortable as a harness, and wouldn't wear them anyway.
 I imagine that dumping a 35-pound kedge on one, used to pad the bottom of the tender, is not recommended, but that's how they live in my world.
 I will admit that they make sense for round buoys racing, where multiple harnessed tethers will create an incredible knot.
 Offshore jackets are absurd for inshore use.

 What about PFDs for small children?
 We had one for my daughter when she was small and used it occasionally, but honestly it was too bulky and too hot.
 We used it in the water, but on the boat we always used a harness.
 I sewed up an extra small one--smaller than anything on the market--to fit her as she began to crawl.
 Of course, it goes without saying that she was NEVER out of quick reach and the attentive gaze of an adult.
 Personal responsibility.